From a small iron foundry to a globally leading technology group

 2003 saw the Secondary Placing of ANDRITZ shares on the Vienna stock exchange.
 The financial investors sold their entire shareholdings in ANDRITZ, which resulted in a rise in free float to over 70%.

-The ANDRITZ GROUP is a globally leading supplier of plants, equipment, and services for hydropower stations, the pulp and paper industry, the metalworking and steel industries, and solid/liquid separation in the municipal and industrial sectors The Group is headquartered in Graz, Austria, and has a staff of approximately 24,500 employees worldwide.
-ANDRITZ operates over 250 production sites, service and sales companies all around the world.
+ANDRITZ is a globally leading supplier of plants, equipment, and services for hydropower stations, the pulp and paper industry, the metalworking and steel industries, and for solid/liquid separation in the municipal and industrial sectors.
+The publicly listed technology Group is headquartered in Graz, Austria, and has a staff of almost 25,000 employees.
+ANDRITZ operates over 250 sites worldwide.

 Related linksANDRITZ AG, Graz